 Turneffe Island Resort

 If you’ve ever been on a Caribbean vacation and felt like you had to race other tourists for access to the best activities or lounge chairs, you’ll appreciate the slow pace of Turneffe Island Resort (TIR).
 This private 14-acre island located 30 miles off the coast of Belize has a max occupancy of only 46 guests, which means you will have first dibs on anything your heart desires.
+At peak times, there are only 300 people on the island.
 TIR offers snorkeling, fly fishing, and diving in the eighth world wonder—the Great Blue Hole.
 Feel free to set up camp at the outdoor pool with a cold drink, laze your days away in one of 12 hammocks scattered about the island, or explore the island’s complimentary activities, like kayaking or paddle boarding.
 “With every new group of guests, our friendly staff lines up on the dock eager to greet them in a receiving line,” says Maya Allemeersch, general manager at TIR.”
 Who wouldn’t want that kind of reception?
 Check out the most stunning deep-sea sights in the world.